kirtibhandari/School_District_Analysis/README.md

 In School Summary, % Passing Reading reduced by 0.290% in the modified dataset compared to original dataset, for Thomas High School.

-Also, in school summary, % Overall passing reduced by 0.318 % approximately in modified dataset , when compared with original dataset metrics btained upon analysis, for Thomas High School.
+Also, in school summary, % Overall passing reduced by 0.318 % approximately in modified dataset , when compared with original dataset metrics obtained upon analysis, for Thomas High School.

 Thus, definitely, there was a drop in overall students who passed in math, in reading and overall performance of the district too, reduced by 0.1%.